-The Naval Port of Karlskrona is an exceptionally well preserved and complete example of a European naval base, built in the period when these were being established by several major maritime powers.
+The Naval Port of Karlskrona is an exceptionally well-preserved and complete example of a European naval base, as it was unaffected by wars or battles.

 On my drive back to The Bridge to Copenhagen I passed a sign for Skarva, a mansion that is part of the WHS too.
 Maybe a future reviewer could check this out?

 When I first saw Karlskrona, a prosperous looking town on Southern Swedish coast, I was quite impressed with its beautiful location with beautiful Baltic Sea, many fortified islets and countless yachts and boat mooring in the marinas and bay.
 The market square was the first place I saw, reputedly to be the second biggest square in Europe; however I was not sure for this superlative claim since I could not feel any grandness from this square.
 The Frederick Church in the square was quite pretty, when I entered the church I was surprised with its white marble interior that make the church looked pretty lavish, until I discovered that the marble was actually a wood painted!
 Since I visit on the weekend, the square was full with market stalls and many part of the square had turned to be a big car park.
 The market was lively but the car park really ruined the view.